dpocknee/historical-permutations/README.md

 Due to the focus of my own research, nearly all of these algorithms are from the period 1956-65.

-I have tried to collect as many of the original papers as possible, and these now reside in the `papers` folder of this repository - this addition does make this repo very large.
+I have tried to collect as many of the original papers as possible, and these now reside in the `papers` folder of this repository - this addition does make this repo very large, however, these pdfs are only included in the git repository, and not in the package available on `npm`.

 Many of these algorithms are taken from Robert Sedgewick's 1977 paper _Permutation Generation Methods_.

 Along with the algorithms themselves, now translated from ALGOL into JavaScript, there are a series of utilities, designed to make the use of the algorithms easier.
 These include a small program that allows the easy replacement of the elements within an array of permutations·

+## Current Status

+The current aim is to implement all of the algorithms mentioned in the following section and release this as version 1.0.0.
+As of March 2019, around half the algorithms have been implemented.

 ## Permutation Algorithms Implemented